 You should have recently received our first donation appeal for 2010.
 As we've mentioned once or twice (or 200 times), we cannot exist without your financial help.
 We are running a barebones operation right now, and need a few additional staff members (an administrator to pay the bills, for example) and interns to cover daily events and unfolding developments in Afghanistan, Iran, Iraq, Pakistan, Kashmir, the Gulf, Yemen, not to mention North America.
 The Washington Report on Middle East Affairs, trains interns who become the future leaders, journalists, scholars, educators and diplomats this country needs.
 We need your help to find and equip the next generation of peace workers.

 Challenges and Opportunities

 While forecasters once predicted doom and gloom for newspapers, magazines and other print media, it turns out that as readers become more educated they have a larger appetite for news—both online and on paper.
-That means it's time to ramp up both the print and digital versions of the Washington Report and increase our Internet presence.
-Use this and every issue of the Washington Report to get the information the mainstream media won't provide, and to elect representatives who will work for peace and justice.
+That means it's time to ramp up both the print and digital versions of the Washington Report on Middle East Affairs, and increase our Internet presence.
+Use this and every issue of the Washington Report on Middle East Affairs, to get the information the mainstream media won't provide, and to elect representatives who will work for peace and justice.
 Help us use words, not war, to make this world a better place and....